Leticia-maria/QuantumPortal/menu1.md

 ## How was this blog created?

 This blog was created using [Franklin.jl](https://franklinjl.org), a static site generator written in Julia Language.
-I am a big user of Julia for its efficiency and I am very happy to see that it is possible to create a blog using this language.
+I am a big user of Julia for its efficiency[^1] and I am very happy to see that it is possible to create a blog using this language.
 The template is [`celeste`](https://tlienart.github.io/FranklinTemplates.jl/templates/celeste/index.html).

 ```julia-repl
 julia> using Franklin